vinusankars/vinusankars.github.io/index.md

 ## About Me

+<span style="color:red">I am on the job market and actively looking for research positions.
+Please reach out to me about potential opportunities in your team.</span>.

-I am a fourth-year computer Science PhD student at [The University of Maryland, College Park](https://www.cs.umd.edu/people/vinu){:target="_blank"} working with [Prof. Soheil Feizi](https://www.cs.umd.edu/~sfeizi/){:target="_blank"}.
+I am a final year computer Science PhD candidate at [The University of Maryland, College Park](https://www.cs.umd.edu/people/vinu){:target="_blank"} advised by [Prof. Soheil Feizi](https://www.cs.umd.edu/~sfeizi/){:target="_blank"}.
 I am a recipient of the [Kulkarni Fellowship 2023](https://www.cs.umd.edu/article/2023/06/graduate-student-vinu-sankar-sadasivan-receives-kulkarni-foundation-summer-research).
-My research interest lies in the area of Security and Privacy in AI.
-Recently, I have been working on AI-content detectability and adversarial robustness of GenAI models.
-I also like to think about AI privacy problems that span differential privacy, machine unlearning, unlearnable datasets, and privacy attacks.
+My research interest broadly lies in the area of Security and Privacy in AI.
+Currently, I am working as a full-time Student Researcher at Google DeepMind on jailbreaking multimodal AI models.
+Previously, I worked as a Research Scientist intern at Meta FAIR in Paris on AI watermarking.
+My PhD thesis at UMD majorly focuses on AI robustness, detectability, and user privacy.

 I received the prestigious Director's Silver Medal and my Bachelor's degree in Computer Science & Engineering in 2020 from [IIT Gandhinagar](https://www.iitgn.ac.in/){:target="_blank"}.
 I was a Junior Research Fellow with [Prof. Anirban Dasgupta](https://labs.iitgn.ac.in/datascience/anirban-dasgupta/){:target="_blank"} at IIT Gandhinagar, India in the [Data Science Lab](https://labs.iitgn.ac.in/datascience/){:target="_blank"}.
-Previously, I had interned at Caltech, Microsoft Research India, and IISc.
+Before my PhD, I had interned at Caltech, Microsoft Research India, and IISc.

 ## News

 **[Sep 2024]** LLM-Check is accepted to NeurIPS 2024.<br>
-**[Sep 2024]** Joining Google Research, Mountain View as a Full-time Student Researcher.<br>
+**[Sep 2024]** Joining Google DeepMind, Mountain View as a Full-time Student Researcher.<br>
 **[May 2024]** Joining Meta FAIR, Paris as a Research Scientist Intern.<br>
 **[May 2024]** BEAST is accepted to ICML 2024.<br>
 **[May 2024]** Invited talk on AI content detection at US Securities & Exchange Commission!<br>